 Social Media & Organization

-- Todoist is a great virtual task list tool.
+- Todoist is a great virtual task list tool and keeps me organized.

 - Tailwind is a Pinterest scheduler so you don’t have to spend time manually pinning each day to stay active.
 Love it!